 - Tubal ligation

-Any alteration in the Fallopian tubes that prevents their permeability and freedom of movement is a cause of tubal factor infertility.
+Any alteration in the Fallopian tubes that cuases their blockage and impedes their freedom of movement is a cause of tubal factor infertility.

 Diagnosis of tubal factor

-In most cases, problems in the Fallopian tubes do not cause symptoms that a woman can perceive.
-Therefore, the tubal factor will only be diagnosed when the couple has not conceived for some time and proceeds to fertility tests.
+In most cases, problems in the Fallopian tubes do not cause perceivable symptoms.
+Therefore, a tubal factor is usually diagnosed only after the couple has not been sucessful in conceiving after a period of trying, and proceed to fertility testing.

 Fallopian tube patency can be assessed by the following diagnostic tests: